linkarys/QuickDocsLauncher/README.md

 - subl for sublime text
 - wb for wbond
 - cf for coldfusion
+- git for github
+- gist for gist

 Quick load and quick search action will detect your environment automatically and load or search the on the proper source.